h1alexbel/awesome-social-program-analysis/README.md

 through a sequential data structure.
 This “naturalness” of software has motivated research on machine learning-based software analysis that exploits the regularities and conventions of code."

-> "In principle, practically all program analysis problems can be formulated in a traditional, logic reasoning-based way, as well as a data-driven, learning-based way, such as neural software analysis."

 ## How to contribute